cuiyongbo/hello-world/my_wiki/languages/english_notes_4.rst

 .. image:: images/hoagie.jpg
 .. image:: images/triangular_sanwitch.jpg

-powder
+| powder
-powdery
+| powdery
-Definition: consisting of or resembling powder.
+| Definition: consisting of or resembling powder.
-Usage: powdery snow.
+| Usage: powdery snow.
-Definition: covered with powder.
+| Definition: covered with powder.
-Usage: her pale powdery cheeks.
+| Usage: her pale powdery cheeks.
+|

-commiserate
+| commiserate
-commiserative
+| commiserative
-Definition: express or feel sympathy or pity; sympathize.
+| Definition: express or feel sympathy or pity; sympathize.
-Usage: she went over to commiserate with Rose on her unfortunate circumstances.
+| Usage: she went over to commiserate with Rose on her unfortunate circumstances.
-Definition: archaic feel, show, or express pity for (someone).
+| Definition: archaic feel, show, or express pity for (someone).
-Usage: she did not exult in her rival's fall, but, on the contrary, commiserated her.
+| Usage: she did not exult in her rival's fall, but, on the contrary, commiserated her.
+|

-refurbish
+| refurbish
-Definition: renovate and redecorate (something, especially a building).
+| Definition: renovate and redecorate (something, especially a building).
-Usage: the premises have been completely refurbished in our corporate style.
+| Usage: the premises have been completely refurbished in our corporate style.
+|
+| tavern [小卖部]
+| Definition: an establishment for the sale of beer and other drinks to be consumed on the premises, sometimes also serving food.
+|

-premise
+| premise
-Definition: an assertion or proposition which forms the basis for a work or theory.
+| Definition: an assertion or proposition which forms the basis for a work or theory.
-Usage: the fundamental premise of the report.
+| Usage: the fundamental premise of the report.
-Definition: base an argument, theory, or undertaking on.
+| Definition: base an argument, theory, or undertaking on.
-Usage: the reforms were premised on our findings.
+| Usage: the reforms were premised on our findings.
-Definition: a house or building, together with its land and outbuildings, occupied by a business or considered in an official context.
+| Definition: a house or building, together with its land and outbuildings, occupied by a business or considered in an official context.
-Usage: business premises.
+| Usage: business premises.
-Usage: supplying alcoholic liquor for consumption on the premises.
+| Usage: supplying alcoholic liquor for consumption on the premises.

 .. image:: images/business_premises_1.jpg
 .. image:: images/business_premises_2.jpg